djmisha/events/roadmap.md

 - pagination for events pages
 - remove twitch from navigation
-- add dj misha somewhere!
+- add dj misha somewhere - do like an google ad, inbetween events

 ## 2025 Ideas